azisanw19/azisanw19/README.md

 ###

 <p align="left">Hello i'm Aziz, i'm interested in Mobile Developer using Kotlin and Flutter.
-Apart from that, I am also interested in data science, such as image processing, natural language processing.</p>
+Apart from that, I am also interested in data science, such as image processing, natural language processing.
+Open Source Enthusiast</p>

 ###